saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_inheritance.md

     ...
 ```

-The new class Child is called a subclass.
+The new class, Child, is called a subclass.

 ```python
 class Stock: